 Add to that, he opposed the Stamp Act!
 As Chief Justice he commented that he thought the Stamp Act bad policy and sure to fail.
 He earnestly hoped that the British would see reason and cease their plans for the doomed tax.

 But he, more than any other, received the laser-like focus of wrath from the Sons of Liberty.
 John Adams, along with James Otis, vilified him in print year after year, and Hutchinson, perhaps totally flummoxed, never seems to have responded in kind.
 How did this happen?
 Why did such a mild-mannered man as Hutchinson cause so much anger and resentment?

 John Adams rarely passed up an opportunity to call Hutchinson a “courtier” — someone of no account who fawned his way to the top of society.
-True, the marriages within his family aided his cause, but this form of social climbing was hardly unknown even in the colonies, and certainly not in England.
+True, the marriages within his family aided his cause, but this form of social climbing was hardly unknown even in the colonies, and certainly known in England.
 For what it’s worth, Hutchinson appeared to have a very good marriage, and he grieved long and hard for his wife who died in childbirth.